 • A timescale for the research and an awareness of the need for good planning.

 The research proposal is a very important part of your application.
-The proposal will be read by staff that may be able to act as your research supervisor.
+The proposal will be read by academics who may be able to act as your research supervisor.
 In order for them to be able to assess whether they could be an appropriate member of staff and provide high quality guidance and supervision of your research project, they will need to receive a good research proposal.
-This proposal should not exceed 1000 words (excluding references).
+This proposal should not exceed 2000 words (excluding references).

 We have provided full details in the Research Proposal Guidance section